hherzl/playground-6dlcjs5i/statement.md

 |Warehouse|ProductCategory|
 |Warehouse|ProductInventory|

-You can found the scripts for database in this link: [`https://github.com/hherzl/EntityFrameworkCore2ForEnterprise/tree/master/Resources/Database`](Online Store Database Scripts on GitHub).
+You can found the scripts for database in this link: [`Online Store Database Scripts on GitHub`](https://github.com/hherzl/EntityFrameworkCore2ForEnterprise/tree/master/Resources/Database).

 Please remember: This is a sample database, only for demonstration of concepts.